Ludophilia/Minishell/docs/parser.md

 - `>bruh.c`
 	- bruh.c IS created / truncated
-	- error code: 0
+	- exit status: 0

 - `>lol>lel>lawl`
 	- lol lel and lawl ARE created / truncated
-	- error code: 0
+	- exit status: 0

 - `</dev/random head -c 40 >lul>lol>lel`
 	- lul lol and lel ARE created / truncated
-	- error code: 0
+	- exit status: 0
 	- the result of `head` is written to lel (the last redirected (>'d) file of the line)